(Including Credit Reporting Policy)

 - information about your ethnic or cultural origin to assist us to develop diversity programs.

-Some of the personal information we collect is collected pursuant to legislation such as:
+- Some personal information we collect is collected pursuant to legislation such as:

 3. Employee records exemption